appclacks/mirabelle/site/mirabelle/content/_index.md

 In this test, we inject into the `:percentiles` stream three events, and we verify that the tap named `:alert` contains the expected alert (the `0.99` quantile is greater than 1) generated for these events.

-Thanks to Clojure datastructures, these is *no side effects between streams and actions*.
+Thanks to Clojure datastructures, there is *no side effects between streams and actions*.
 It's OK to modify events in parallel (in multiple threads) and to have multiple branches per stream.
 You can even pass events between streams (like described [here](todo)).
-You are free to organize streams and how they communicate between each other exactly how you want to, the tool and its DSL will not limit you on than.
+You are free to organize streams and how they communicate between each other exactly how you want to; the tool and its DSL will not limit you.

 Here is a more complete and commented example, with multiple actions performed in one stream: